hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/grandadvance/graber.md

 **Relationships:**

 The `Graber` class relies heavily on other classes and modules within the `src` package, showcasing a clear hierarchical structure and well-defined responsibilities.
-The code depends on `src.suppliers`, `src.product`, `src.webdriver`, `src.utils`, and `src.logger` for core functionality, demonstrating a well-organized modular design.
+The code depends on `src.suppliers`, `src.product`, `src.webdriver`, `src.utils`, and `src.logger` for core functionality, demonStarting a well-organized modular design.